In public and private markets, cloud earnings and valuations heat up – TechCrunch

 Public acceleration

 At the risk of being cheeky, I’ve embedded Ball’s chart concerning Q3 revenue acceleration from cloud companies below.
-(If you are into similar datasets, he’s worth following on Twitter.)
+(If you are into similar data sets, he’s worth following on Twitter.)
 Here’s the data:

 This chart shows Q2’s cloud year-over-year growth rates subtracted from Q3’s own; a result greater than one shows that a company’s year-over-year growth accelerated from the second quarter to the third.
 The higher the number of cloud companies that wind up with a result of 1% or greater in the above chart, the faster the cloud market as a whole is accelerating.